raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 }
 ```

 [^vap]: `automate` relies on `validatedAndProcessed`, a utility function that does some general-purpose processing useful to many of the things we will build along the way.
-The source code is [here](/assets/supplemental/fsa/01-validated-and-processed.js).)
+The source code is [here](/assets/supplemental/fsa/01-validated-and-processed.js).
+Throughout this essay, we will publish the most important snippets of code, but link to the full source.

 Here we are using `automate` with our definition for recognizing binary numbers: